HAE diagnosis and treatment

 Receiving a hereditary angioedema (HAE) diagnosis

-Since HAE is rare, many doctors will never see a patient with HAE, which can lead to delayed diagnosis or misdiagnosis for some patients.
-Also, HAE symptoms are often mistaken for other things, like allergies, appendicitis or gastrointestinal problems.
+HAE is rare so many doctors will never see a patient with HAE, which can lead to delayed diagnosis or misdiagnosis for some patients.
+HAE symptoms are often mistaken for other things, such as allergies, appendicitis, or gastrointestinal problems.

 HAE is usually passed down through families, so your doctor will likely ask if anyone else in your family has been diagnosed.

 To know for certain if you have HAE, your doctor may also perform a blood test to measure protein levels.
 Measuring levels of the proteins C4 and C1-INH will not only help determine if you have HAE, but will also help identify the type.

 HAE treatment options

 There are two types of treatment options for HAE: preventative and on-demand.
 These treatment options are available to help prevent and treat acute attacks.